jeffreylanters/unity-tweens/README.md

 - [Tween Options](#tween-options) - A list of all available Tween options
 - [Tween Instances](#tween-instances) - Methods available on Tween instances
 - [Extensions](#extensions) - Extensions available by the Tween module
+- [Advanced Examples](#advanced-examples) - Advanced examples on how to use the Tween module

 Still using version 2 of Tweens?
 View the [documentation here](https://github.com/jeffreylanters/unity-tweens/tree/v2.1.0)!